 Elementary students will be presented with a complete, well-balanced nutritional lunch complete with milk.
-Each lunch contains milk, protein, bread/grain, and vegetables (2) & fruit.
+Each lunch contains milk, protein, bread/grain, and vegetables (2) & (2) fruit one of which can be a juice.
 Students buying lunch will have access to a small veggie station where they can stop and add a hot veggie to their container.
 Students get to choose (2) choices of vegetables from our Veggie Garden Cart daily.